kenluck2001/cipherResearch/readme.md

 + /src
     - This contains the implementations of the cipher, key exchanges, and other protocols
 + /references
-    - Paper that described the algorithm
+    - Papers that described the algorithm

 This is an educational pursuit.
 Thanks.